rust-lang/book/second-edition/src/ch16-01-threads.md

-Not only does the code in Listing 16-1 not allow the spawned thread to finish most of the time since the main thread ends before the spawned thread is done, there's actualy no guarantee that the spawned thread will get to run at all!
+Not only does the code in Listing 16-1 not allow the spawned thread to finish most of the time since the main thread ends before the spawned thread is done, there's actually no guarantee that the spawned thread will get to run at all!
 We can fix this by saving the return value of `thread::spawn`, which is a `JoinHandle`.
 That looks like Listing 16-2: